mightymos/RF-Bridge-OB38S003/README.md

 The firmware radio decoding is inspired by 1) RF-Bridge-EFM8BB1 (Portisch) and 2) rc-switch projects.

 # Status
-THIS IS A WORK IN PROGRESS and should not be used by typical users (yet).
+THIS IS A WORK IN PROGRESS and should not be used by typical users.

+Erasing and reprogramming the microcontroller is cumbersome without the official programmer.
+I am using the microcontroller as a pass through to ESPHome now.
+So the code is a mess for selecting other uses.

 That said, decoding of protocols 1 and 2 seems to work reliably.
 For example door reed sensors - both stock and modified - have been successfully decoded.